Two British brothers jailed for stealing Ming Dynasty artefacts

 Louis and Stewart Ahearne, from Greenwich, south London, stole two Chinese Ming Dynasty vases and a cup from the Museum of Far Eastern Arts in Geneva.

-Two British brothers have been jailed for stealing Ming Dynasty artefacts worth around £3 million from a Swiss museum.
+Two British brothers have been jailed for stealing Ming Dynasty artefacts worth around £3 million from a Swiss museum, police said.

-Louis and Stewart Ahearne, from Greenwich, south London, confessed to stealing two Chinese Ming Dynasty vases and a cup from the Baur Foundation, Museum of Far Eastern Arts in Geneva on the night of June 1 2019.
+Louis and Stewart Ahearne, from Greenwich, south London, pleaded guilty to stealing two Chinese Ming Dynasty vases and a cup from the Baur Foundation, Museum of Far Eastern Arts in Geneva on the night of June 1 2019.

-On Tuesday, the brothers were each sentenced to three years and six months in prison at a court in Geneva.
+On Tuesday, the brothers were each sentenced to three years and six months in prison at a court in Geneva, the Metropolitan Police said.

 Swiss authorities said the men were wearing masks and gloves when they broke into the museum by smashing a pane on the front door before shattering a display case and leaving with the items, believed to be from the 15th century and valued at £2,870,000.